 Fast forward to 2020 and virtual events are bigger than ever.
 Some of the largest conferences have gone partially or completely digital.
 Moving events like this online, can reduce costs and make attendance accessible to a wider audience.
 But, there is also a challenge of keeping the personal touch and engagement throughout these virtual events.

-When hosting an offline event, the planning is a lot about the use of the venue, look and feel, networking and the personal meeting.
+When hosting an offline event, the planning is a lot about the use of the venue, look and feel, networking, and personal meeting.
 When planning and hosting a virtual event the challenge is to keep the sense of an offline event but in a digital way, including the personal touch.

 - It is crucial to think about how we can include these aspects in a digital way when having a virtual event, Lovisa says.

 When asked about the virtual event strategy for GetAccept she says that the choice to go with mainly an online strategy comes naturally since the company believes that digital also can be personal.
 The strategy is formed as an extension of the overall GetAccept vision, “to be the sales enablement platform where all B2B business is happening in a natural and a personal way”.
 By using our own platform for follow-up and for giving content, we try to live as we learn by including video and chat for engagement and stay personal.
-By choosing an online strategy it also means that it’s easier to apply on all markets, with different countries and time zones.
+Choosing an online strategy also means that it’s easier to apply on all markets, with different countries and time zones.

 We all know that there is a lot of marketing automation and CRM tools out there, and sometimes it can be challenging to know which ones to use.
 When it comes to measuring virtual events, Lovisa says that Hubspot is the tool they use, since it’s used for the rest of the business (both sales and Marketing/CMS) as well.